MonoidMusician/blog/sources/hereditarily_finite_sets.md

 Instead, I propose we start somewhere simpler: **hereditarily finite sets** (HFSes).

+<div data-hfs="157842" data-simple="true"></div>

-Donʼt mind the fancy words, I promise these sets are actually simpler!
+Donʼt mind the fancy words and fancier picture, I promise these sets are actually simpler!
 I can tell you _all_ about what hereditarily finite sets are!

 Theyʼre a great place to build intuition *and* rigour.